ValkyrjaProject/Valkyrja.discord/CONTRIBUTING.md

   * If you plan to contribute to the Core as well, fork it as well, and clone them both with `git clone git@github.com:YOURUSERNAME/Valkyrja.discord.git && cd Valkyrja.discord && git clone git@github.com:YOURUSERNAME/Valkyrja.core.git Core`
 * Nuke your nuget cache `rm -rf ~/.nuget/packages/discord.net*` (google the location for windows...)

-Fix the project to exclude the private code:
-* Remove the `Valkyrja.secure` and `.specific` project reference from the `.sln` file on lines [10-11](https://github.com/RheaAyase/Valkyrja.discord/blob/master/Valkyrja.sln#L10) and `14-15` and search for their guids (the long string) - there are at least four other lines for each project that need to be removed, related to build configuration.
-* Remove the `Valkyrja.secure` and `.specific` project reference from the `Bot/Valkyrja.discord.csproj` file on line [12](https://github.com/RheaAyase/Valkyrja.discord/blob/master/Bot/Valkyrja.discord.csproj#L12)
-* Comment out the `#define UsingValkyrjaSecure` in `Program.cs`
-* Comment out the `#define UsingValkyrjaSpecific` in `Program.cs`
-* Do not submit any of these changes, otherwise you will screw up our build!

 1. Create a new branch.
 This can be done easily on github. [e.g.](https://i.imgur.com/EDtnZ56.png)
   1. Naming convention: `<type of branch>-<name of your contribution>` where
     * `<type of branch>` is generally either `feature`, `improvement` or `fix` (similar to issue labels)